 - 1 cup semi-sweet chocolate chips

-- Line the bottom of a 9x9 baking pan with tin foil and then spray the tin foil with a layer of baking spray.
+- Preheat the oven to 350 degrees F and line the bottom of a 9×9 baking pan with tin foil or parchment paper and then spray the foil/paper with a spritz of non-stick baking spray.

 - Pour the brownie batter on top of the oreo layer and make sure it's evenly layers on top.